Friends of Recovery Association

 The Oxford House Program

-Oxford Houses are transitional houses for people in recovery from alcohol and drug addiction.
-They are not a boarding house, not a halfway house, but a home run democratically by the residents themselves.
-As long as everyone pays their own way, does not drink or use, and abides by the democratic process, they may stay in an Oxford House as long as they wish.
+Oxford Houses is transitional living for people in recovery from alcohol and drug addiction.
+The houses are not a boarding house or a halfway house, but a home run democratically by the service participants themselves.
+If everyone pays their own way, does not drink or use, and abides by the democratic process, they may stay in an Oxford House as long as they wish.

 Friends of Recovery Programs

-Friends of Recovery (FORA) is the outreach organization for Oxford Houses in Kansas.
+Friends of Recovery (FORA) is the outreach organization supporting the Oxford Houses in Kansas.
 FORA programs include opening new Oxford Houses with federal block grant money, mediating in houses, case management and education.

 Opening New Houses